tytydraco/yessleep/out/I_didnt_like_my_girlfriends_face_so_I_imagined_her_a_new_one.md

 So on I strolled, Ava’s spirit loyally possessing a phantom of my selfish desire.
 She never needed to know.

 One day, though, the flame of my imagination had burnt out.
 I could not conjure those beautiful blue eyes anymore.
 Perhaps it was the mental exhaustion, or maybe my shame had compiled and retaliated against my fear.
 I did my best not to react when I saw Ava standing at the foot of my bed, looking even more mutilated than she had before.
 She looked as though someone had split her head down the middle with an axe, then pulled the frontmost section of her skull away and left the back of her head intact.
 I don’t know how I heard her speak, but I managed.
-Her voice was like a memory eching in my mind, though it took a back seat to my focus on how the exposed muscles of her neck flexed and twitched with each word.
+Her voice was like a memory echoing in my mind, though it took a back seat to my focus on how the exposed muscles of her neck flexed and twitched with each word.
 Her jaw clicked dully as it swung, her bloodied teeth grinding together.

 “What’s wrong?”